harishhari123/Harish/README.md

 we have to calculate the rewards points, based on the weight and generate the report with the following information.

            selected brand, wastage and reward points which user earned.

+--Pull request created on develop branch to merge the changes into master branch